Are you struggling with overeating and craving figuring out how to stop overeating start losing weight today?

-Overeating during late night fast food runs, uber eats, delivery, or take out; at some point we have all engaged in one of the above detrimental overeating practices that has ultimately helped lead to the war on obesity in America.
+Overeating during late night fast food runs, uber eats, delivery, or take out; at some point, we have all engaged in one of the above detrimental overeating practices that have ultimately helped lead to the war on obesity in America.
 In September 2016, a report was conducted by the stateofobesity.org that reported obesity rates are now more than 35% in four states, 30 percent in 25 states and 20 percent in all other states.
 These alarming obesity rates are often attributed to the “on demand” generation we live in and also the U.S. Department of Agriculture has reported that Americans are eating 20% or more calories than they did 10-15 years ago.
 This increased consumption has now put a spotlight on America’s obsession with overeating.

 What Is Overeating?

-At a very early age many of us watch as our parents overeat during lunch or dinner or engage in mindless snacking in front of the TV.
+At a very early age, many of us watch as our parents overeat during lunch or dinner or engage in mindless snacking in front of the TV.
 Overeating on food is something we often see and then commit to memory as we bypass our own bodies needs by eating past what our body actually needs.
-We do this often as both a habit and also a comfort when we’re happy, when we’re sad, when we celebrate and we even eat when we are feeling defeated.
+We do this often as both a habit and also a comfort when we’re happy, when we’re sad, when we celebrate, and we even eat when we are feeling defeated.
 These positive and negative emotions have been in many ways what has led several Americans to engage in over eating.

 Overeating has also been found to be linked with the diet/binge cycle that many of us engage in when trying to restrict food in an attempt to lose weight.